Kaspien (NASDAQ:KSPN) Shares Gap Up to $20.19

-Kaspien Holdings Inc. (NASDAQ:KSPN)’s stock price gapped up before the market opened on Tuesday .
+Kaspien Holdings Inc. (NASDAQ:KSPN) gapped up before the market opened on Tuesday .
 The stock had previously closed at $20.19, but opened at $23.50.
-Kaspien shares last traded at $23.47, with a volume of 103 shares.
+Kaspien shares last traded at $23.47, with a volume of 103 shares trading hands.

-Separately, ValuEngine upgraded Kaspien from a “sell” rating to a “hold” rating in a report on Saturday, November 21st.
+Separately, ValuEngine raised Kaspien from a “sell” rating to a “hold” rating in a research report on Saturday, November 21st.

 Kaspien Company Profile (NASDAQ:KSPN)